sirexeclp/ml4pm/assignment5/5_Logistic_Regression_STUDENT.md

     '''
     return the value for the regularizer for a given w and lamd
     '''
-    reg = # your_code
+    reg = lambd * 0.5 * np.sum(w**2)
     return reg
 ```

 ### The derivative

 In order to minimize our objective function, we will make use of the derivative.
 The derivative will tell us in which direction we have to adjust our weights, in order to minimize the loss.
-Note that no analytical solition exists.
+Note that no analytical solution exists.
 Instead, we will have to optimize our objective using an optimization algorithm (see below).
 The derivative of the objective with respect to a single $w_d$ is defined as follows:

 \begin{equation}
 \frac{\partial L}{\partial w_d} = \sum_n^{N}{x_{nd}} \cdot